GusBusDraws/Segmentflow/README.md

 - Update `instance_to_stl` workflow with ability to exclude border particles
 - Add output_checkpoints to `IDOX_pours` workflow
 - Add `IDOX_pucks` workflow
+- Rename 'view.slices()' to 'view.vol_slices()' to avoid error with kwarg also called 'slices'

 [Back to top](#segmentflow)